We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 I honestly don’t even know how long this has been a menu option at the Canada booth at Food and Wine Festival, but it’s a classic.

-This is straight from Le Cellier’s menu.
+Historically, this was straight from Le Cellier’s menu.
 In case you didn’t know, Le Cellier is a signature restaurant at Epcot, which is Disney’s version of fine dining.

 Now don’t get too excited, you can’t get fine dining caliber out of a food booth, but you can get something close.